Hearing Loss and Neurotechnology: New Approaches to Improve Speech Perception

 - treat hearing loss with assistive devices that cope with dynamic, acoustically cluttered scenes

-In one line of research, aim to understand the basic brain mechanisms of speech in noise, including how selective attention, auditory-visual integration (watching a talker’s face), and “filling in” degraded speech can improve understanding.
+In one line of research, we aim to understand the basic brain mechanisms of speech in noise, including how selective attention, auditory-visual integration (watching a talker’s face), and “filling in” degraded speech can improve understanding.

 In a second area of research, we have developed a novel EEG diagnosis that provides a rapid, hierarchical view into the functional health of the auditory-speech system – from the ear to the cortex – including how different processing stages may interact.
 Combining natural speech acoustics with FM sweep chirps, this CHEECH (chirp-speech) approach can be used in any real-world perceptual, linguistic, or cognitive test.
 We are presently applying this engineered speech in older adults with hearing loss and — in collaboration with Dr. David Corina — to characterize auditory/speech development and auditory-visual plasticity in children with cochlear implants.